 Our Cancer Resource Center is stocked with cancer-related information and is available to cancer patients and their families.
 We also place a high value on nutritional support for cancer patients.
 Social and psychological support is provided by our very well-staffed Quality Care Management (QCM) Team.

 The Southeastern Med Cancer Program also has a very capable and knowledgeable physical and occupational therapy team that provides rehabilitative services in the hospital and in an impressive off-campus facility.
 Lymphedema therapy, hydrotherapy and many other services are available.

-Southeastern Med and OhioHealth are working together to provide genetic counseling via telemedicine.
-Once available, our patients will be able to see and speak to an OhioHealth genetic counselor to receive a comprehensive risk assessment for hereditary cancer.
+In partnership with OhioHealth, we're now providing genetic counseling via telemedicine.
+Our patients can see and speak to an OhioHealth genetic counselor to receive a comprehensive risk assessment for hereditary cancer.
 Patients will learn:

 - The likelihood that the cancers in a family are hereditary

 - The risks, benefits and limitations of genetic testing

 We also have a strong, long-standing relationship with the American Cancer Society.
 ACS representatives attend all Cancer Committee and Cancer Conference meetings, and they are an integral part of our local cancer coalition.
 Our local colon cancer program and cancer coalition have received Excellence in Mission Awards from the ACS East-Central District for the last three years.

 QUALITY CANCER TREATMENT EFFORTS AND ACTIVITIES

 Through our affiliation with the Commission on Cancer and the National Accreditation Program for Breast Centers, the program continuously monitors and compares our own quality benchmarks to national standards.